Terms & Conditions

 9.15 Entry for General Maintenance

-RIT, its agents, or representatives may enter any room, apartment, or suite to prepare a room/space for a new resident, to check the condition of the space and its furnishings, or to make necessary repairs to a space or equipment therein, including ISP and cable TV connections.
-A maintenance request by a resident or co-resident of the room, apartment, or suite shall constitute permission for RIT to enter into the space.
+RIT, its agents, or representatives may enter any room, apartment, or suite to prepare a room/space for a new resident, to check the condition of the space and its furnishings, or to make necessary repairs to a space or equipment therein, including ISP and cable TV connections at any time, with or without notice.
+No permission to enter the room, apartment, or suite is required from the residents.

 9.16 Entry to Prospective Residents or Buyers

 RIT, its agents, or employees reserve the right to enter, upon a scheduled appointment, any room, apartment, or suite for the purpose of displaying the same to prospective residents or buyers.
 No such appointment shall be necessary if this contract has been declared in default or if the resident abandoned the room, apartment, or suite.

 9.17 RIT Inn Pool